harshvardhaniimi/personal-website/content/blog/2023-02-25-experiments/index.Rmd

 Instead of relying solely on previously published psychological research, I suggest conducting personal experiments on oneself to test and develop new behaviors and attitudes.
 Experimentation is a cheap and effective way to determine what works best for you, and it allows for personalised results that can be applied directly to one's life.
 By trying new things and modifying one's behavior, a person can discover how to optimize their sleep, cultivate curiosity, or any other aspect of their life one wishes to improve.

+## Addendum

+Recently, Dea pointed me to this article (and this guy, [Max Hawkins](https://maxhawkins.me/work/randomized_living.html)) who had randomized his life, taking experimentation to the heart.
+This shows me exactly one should strive for --- experimenting new places to visit, new food to eat, and new activities to try.

+You can watch his [TED Talk](https://www.youtube.com/watch?v=eKkI6-HeWXo) here.